lyndonb-bq/tinkerpop/gremlin-go/design.md

 #### ResultSet

 A `ResultSet` is the immediate output of executing a Gremlin traversal.
-It contains a set of the individual `Result` types. `ResultSet` is populated asynchronously by a go routine and thus also handles the providing of `Result` as they are available transparently to the user.
+It contains a set of the individual `Result` types. `ResultSet` is populated asynchronously by a `goroutine` and thus also handles the providing of `Result` as they are available transparently to the user.

 ##### Cardinalities